20 Philodendron Plants for Indoors with Names and Pictures

 The leaves are large, heart-shaped with slightly wavy edges, white veins and reddish undersides.
 The stems have hairy bristles.

-Philodendron verrucosum can grow to a height of 3 ft and 2 ft wide.
+The magnificent Philodendron verrucosum can grow to a height of 3 feet and 2 feet wide.
 It is a finicky Philodendron as it does tolerate wide variations in growing conditions.

 14. Philodendron gloriosum